browserengineering/book/book/animations.md

 Let's first add the implementation of a new `absolute_bounds` function.
-The *absolute bounds* of a paint chunk or `CompositedLayer` are the bounds in the space of the root surface^[Where the 0, 0 point is the top-left of the web page, which may be offscreen due to scrolling.].
+The *absolute bounds* of a paint chunk or `CompositedLayer` are the bounds in the space of the root surface.^[Where the 0, 0 point is the top-left of the web page, which may be offscreen due to scrolling.]

  Before we added support for `transform`, this was the same as the union of the rects of each paint command.
 But now we need to account for a transform moving